-Most of today’s best drones for beginners share very similar flight characteristics, but not all of them are as easy to get up and running straight out of the box.
-And that’s what this guide to the best beginners’ drones is all about – drones that not only fly well but are easy to set up so you can simply take them out of the box, charge the batteries and fly.
+While most of the best drones for beginners provide similar assistance to the newbie pilot, they're not all quite so easy to get started with.
+So to save you from frustration, we've put together this guide that'll point you at the drones that are not only easy to fly, but which are also easy to set up: take them out of the box, charge the batteries and hit the skies.
 If you're looking for very basic toy drones, you might want to consult our best kids drone guide.
 And if price is paramount, head to our best cheap drone ranking.
 If not, read on for some buying advice, followed by our top beginners' picks...

-Let’s cut straight to the chase – DJI’s Mini 2 is the best beginners’ drone you can buy.
-Period.
-At just £419, it’s the perfect price point for an impulsive pre-holiday purchase or a premium Christmas present for a loved one.
-The Mini 2 weighs a floaty 249g fully loaded, which is one gram shy of the CAA’s 250g regulation and that means you won’t need to jump through as many legal hoops to fly it (see our guide to UK drone regulations for more info).
+On balance of price to features, the DJI Mini 2 is the best beginners’ drone you can buy.
+This dinky drone weighs a floaty 249g fully loaded, which is one gram shy of the CAA’s 250g regulation and that means you won’t need to jump through as many legal hoops to fly it (see our guide to UK drone regulations for more info).
 Size wise, the Mini 2 is so small it can be hidden under an iPhone and, when folded, it’s easily tucked into a pair of loose-fitting chinos.

-The Mini 2’s sterling camera shoots 1080p video at up to 60 frames per second and even crisper 4K at up to 30fps.
+For the full low-down, head to our DJI Mini 2 review, but here's a quick look at the standout features.
+If you’re looking for a very capable drone that’s a cinch to fly straight out of the box but don't fancy splashing out a fortune, then this is the model for you: it's remarkably stable and reliable in flight, and a doddle to control in all conditions.
+It'll also shoot sensational cinematic footage.
+The Mini 2's camera shoots 1080p video at up to 60 frames per second and even crisper 4K at up to 30fps.
 Its 12mp stills, meanwhile, are superbly detailed.
 Despite its size, this craft is amazingly stable in flight even in a stiff breeze.
 It’s also extremely fast and nimble when flown in Sport mode (up to 35mph).
 It will easily fly for up to 30 minutes on a single charge and up to six miles away (far beyond the CAA’s line-of-sight regulation).
 It also comes with a smorgasbord of autonomous quick-shot functions like Dronie, Rocket, Circle, Helix and Boomerang, plus 4K Hyperlapse and three types of panorama.

 Not surprisingly, the Tello’s excellent flight characteristics and raft of features are mostly as a result of the DJI components it’s fitted with.
 It weighs just 80g and fits in the palm of the hand.
 To fly it, simply download the Tello app, connect the drone and use the virtual joystick controls – its vision positioning system is so well designed that you could take it off, go and make a cup of tea and when you get back it’ll still be in the same position.